Vignesh-Jayaram/Vignesh-Jayaram/README.md

 <br>

 ### Note:
-- *Do not make the mistake I did while learning programming, **Get out of the Learning Loop and Start building projects***.
+- *Do not make the mistake I did while learning programming. **Get out of the Learning Loop and Start building projects***.
 - *Beleive me the easiest way to learn and progress in coding is to **Learn by Doing***.
 - *I'll keep this page updated and add additional resources to learn **Machine Learning, Deep Learning, Mathematics..**.I'll soon create a separate repository to add all these resources*.